MicrosoftDocs/well-architected/well-architected/service-guides/log-analytics.md

 ms.reviewer: bwren
 ---

-# Best practices for Azure Monitor Logs
+# Azure Well-Architected Framework review - Log Analytics
-This article provides architectural best practices for Azure Monitor Logs.
-The guidance is based on the five pillars of architecture excellence described in [Azure Well-Architected Framework](/azure/architecture/framework/).
+This article provides architectural best practices for [Log Analytics workspaces](/azure/azure-monitor/logs/log-analytics-workspace-overview) in [Azure Monitor](/azure/azure-monitor/overview).
+The guidance is based on the five pillars of architecture excellence:

+- Reliability
+- Security
+- Cost optimization
+- Operational excellence
+- Performance efficiency

+We assume that you understand system design principles, have working knowledge of Azure Monitor, and are well versed with its features.
+For more information, see [Azure Monitor](/azure/azure-monitor).

 ## Reliability
 [Reliability](/azure/well-architected/resiliency/overview) refers to the ability of a system to recover from failures and continue to function.
 Instead of trying to prevent failures altogether in the cloud, the goal is to minimize the effects of a single failing component.
 Use the following information to minimize failure of your Log Analytics workspaces and to protect the data they collect.